-Muralikrishnan (Murali) Gopalakrishnan Meena is a Postdoctoral Research Associate in the Scientific Computing group.
+Muralikrishnan (Murali) Gopalakrishnan Meena is a Postdoctoral Research Associate in the Advanced Computing for Life Sciences & Engineering group of the Science Engagement section.
 Murali’s research at ORNL involves using machine learning to formulate subgrid-scale turbulence closures for cloud resolving models.

 Prior to joining ORNL, Murali obtained his Ph.D. in Mechanical Engineering from the University of California, Los Angeles in 2020.
 His Ph.D. research focused on using network (graph) theory to characterize, model, and control vortical interactions in turbulence and wake flows.
 In particular, he introduced a network community-based framework to identify closely interacting vortical elements which were used to formulate reduced-order models and perform flow-modification of complex laminar and turbulent vortical flows.
 He previously worked as a Graduate Research Assistant during his graduate studies at UCLA and Florida State University.

 Outside of work, Murali enjoys sailing, surfing, swimming, and painting.